How is CrateDB different from other databases in the market?

 |Full-text search||No||Yes (Lucene powered)|

-- InfluxDB is an excellent option for single-node time-series workloads.
-For real-time applications with high volumes, data variety, and heavy load, CrateDB is a better choice, due to its distributed nature, its SQL access, and its unparallel cost-efficiency.
+InfluxDB can be an excellent option for single-node time-series workloads—but for real-time applications with high volumes, data variety, and heavy load, CrateDB is a better choice, due to its distributed nature, its SQL access, and its unparallel cost-efficiency.
+Its indexing structure is perfectly suited to handle huge volumes of time-series data together with metadata.
+With CrateDB, you will only need one database to handle your workload.

 Comparing databases for an industrial IoT use-case

-A post where we talk about our experience as developers working with different databases, including InfluxDB
+We talk about our experience working with MongoDB, TimescaleDB and InfluxDB

 CrateDB: Technical Overview